Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Introduction

 A central issue faced by randomized experiments is data scarcity.
-Despite the large overall user base of many platforms, the amount of experimental traffic that can be allocated to any single treatment is often constrained, either due to operational limitations or risk concerns.
-As a result, the effective sample size for each experiment may be quite limited.
+Despite the large overall user base of many platforms, the total amount of traffic that can be allocated to experiments is often constrained, either due to operational limitations or risk concerns, which further reduces the effective sample per experiment as the number of concurrent experiments increases.
 For instance, \citet{LewisRao2015} examine 25 digital advertising RCTs conducted by large retailers and financial service firms.
 Their findings show that the median confidence interval for return on investment (ROI) is over 100 percentage points wide, making it nearly impossible for advertisers to distinguish between campaigns with a 50\% ROI difference.
 This problem becomes more acute in the context of targeted experimentation and personalization, which are now standard practices in digital marketing.
 When experiments are stratified by user attributes to tailor interventions to specific segments, the resulting sample sizes for each subgroup can become vanishingly small, undermining the statistical power of the experiment \citep[e.g.,][]{SusanGuido2016,LadaPeysakhovichAparicioBailey2019}.
 Furthermore, orthogonal experimental designs, often used to enable efficient estimation across high-dimensional treatment spaces, can exacerbate the issue by creating treatment combinations that are either underrepresented or completely unobserved in practice \citep[see,][]{ye2023deep}.
 These factors together pose a major barrier to identifying effective policy interventions and learning from past experiments, especially in fast-paced environments where decisions must be made with limited data and high uncertainty.